 Why Sales Fails to Get You Competitor Data

-If you are still reading this and thinking that you’re about to learn how to expose this bad behavior by the sales force, you can stop now.
-To fix this, product-marketing managers, you need to consider that the problem might be with you.
+If you are still reading this and thinking that you’re about to learn how to expose bad behavior by the sales force, you can stop now.
+To fix this, product managers need to consider that you might be the problem.

 If you are open to this possibility, keep reading for your three-step improvement program.

 1. Know Specifically What You Need

 That’s right.
 You must know the specific gaps in your competitive intelligence that keep you from effectively positioning your products.